-Wetlands in the National Wetlands Inventory Impacts to NWI wetlands and other aquatic to the City
+Wetlands in the National Wetlands Inventory

 Impacts to NWI wetlands and other aquatic habitats may be subject to regulation under Section 404 of the Clean Water Act, or other State/Federal statutes.

 For more information please contact the Regulatory Program of the local U.S. Army Corps of Engineers District.